-The overall available budget for Blue Challenges is € 325 000 (three hundred twenty five thousand Euros) that will be distributed in three calls.
-In this call, the available budget is 100 000 Euros and we expect to fund 35-40 blue challenges.
-The maximum grant per school is set at 3 000 Euro.
-For more details on the financial provisions, please see section 5 - Financial provisions of this call for proposals.
+The overall available budget for BlueLightS' Blue Challenges is € 325 000 (three hundred twenty five thousand Euros) that will be distributed in three calls.
+In this call, the available budget is 228 000 Euros and we expect to fund 75-80 blue challenges.
+The maximum grant per school is set at 3 000 Euro, with a maximum budget per eligible country based on the table: